tjvananne/technical-field-guide/tactical/Python/tricky_installs/virtualenvironments_and_ipython.md

 and 2.7 to be the "secondary" version.

-1) Fresh install python 3.4 64 bit version
+1) Fresh download and install python 3.4 64 bit version
-	- During install, click "yes" for adding to path
+	- During install, **click "yes" for adding to path**

 2) Fresh install python 2.7 64 bit version
-	- During install, keep "no" checked to not add to path (we'll add it later manually)
+	- During install, **click "no" checked to not add to path** (we'll add it later manually)

 3) Now open a command prompt and execute: